cube-js/cube/docs/content/Configuration/Config.md

 ### scheduledRefreshTimer

-Cube.js enables background refresh by default, you can specify an interval as number in seconds or string format, e.g.: `30s`, `1m`.
+Cube.js enables background refresh by default.
+You can specify an interval as number in seconds or as a string format e.g. `30s`, `1m`.
 Can be also set using `CUBEJS_SCHEDULED_REFRESH_TIMER` env variable.

 ```javascript